Insulated Vinyl Siding

 • Thermal Barrier: Acts as a robust thermal barrier, significantly reducing heat transfer through the walls.

-• Energy Savings: Helps maintain consistent indoor temperatures, which can reduce the reliance on HVAC systems, potentially lowering energy costs.
+• Energy Savings: Helps maintain consistent indoor temperatures, which can reduce the reliance on HVAC systems, potentially lowering energy costs by 5-20% annually.

 • Construction: Features rigid foam insulation that reinforces the siding panels.